 Dilovar Butabekov is Deputy Director of the School of Professional and Continuing Education with responsibility of Tajikistan and Afghanistan programmes and campus head of Khorog.
 Butabekov has had a long career with the Aga Khan Development Network (AKDN), having started as a junior staff member in the AKDN office in Khorog, and then progressed to the position of Administration Manager for the Aga Khan Foundation (AKF), Tajikistan and Director of Administration for AKF, Tajikistan.
 Butabekov holds an Executive MBA (with merit) from the Bradford University School of Management, a Diploma in Economics from the School of Entrepreneurship, Ukraine, and a degree in Civil Aviation Engineering from the Kyiv Civil Aviation Engineering Institute.

 Mir Khudobakhshov has worked with the University of Central Asia (UCA) for more than a decade and is responsible for the oversight of finance functions including systems development and compliance.
 In 2002, he joined UCA in Khorog, as Head of Operations and later moved to Bishkek as Finance Manager.
 Before joining UCA, he worked with the Aga Khan Development Network, Tajikistan as Liaison Officer and previously as Assistant Coordinator for FOCUS Humanitarian Assistance.
-Mir has a Master of Science in Development Policy and Project Management from the University of Bradford (UK) and is currently pursuing his ACCA (Association of Certified Chartered Accountants) qualification.
-Mir also has a Certificate in International Financial Reporting Standards from ACCA (UK) and Certificate in Business Communication from University of Toronto (Canada).
+Mir has a Master of Science in Development Policy and Project Management from the University of Bradford (UK) and is an ACCA (Association of Certified Chartered Accountants) member.
+Mir also has a Certificate in International Financial Reporting Standards from ACCA (UK) and Certificate in Business Communication from the University of Toronto (Canada).
 Mir has played a key role in the implementation of iSCALA (financial information system) at UCA.

 Parviz Alidodkhonov joined the University of Central Asia in 2009.
 As Head of Administration, he is responsible for procurement, supply processes, travel, transportation, policy and regulations.
 He oversees the administrative function of the University across all three countries – Kazakhstan, Tajikistan and Kyrgyz Republic.
 Before joining UCA, from 2002 – 2004, Parviz worked for the Aga Khan Foundation, Mountain Societies Development Support Programme, and with FOCUS Humanitarian Assistance from 2004 – 2005, managing their procurement and logistics.
 Parviz successfully completed an MBA with the American University of Central Asia in 2015.
 He also has a BSc in Philology from the Tajik-Russian Slavonic University.